Argentiere resort guide - a general overview

 Pros

-- A wide variety of ski resorts are covered on Mont Blanc lift pass
+- A wide variety of resorts covered on the same pass

 - Excellent snow record early and late season